zuzutang/alexa-duke-transloc-bus/README.md

 # alexa-duke-transloc-bus

-Current functionality: gives you the next 2 buses for Duke's Chapel Drive bus stop.
+Current functionality: Alexa skill gives you the next 2 buses for Duke's Chapel Drive bus stop.
 Useful for West Campus residents.

 Upcoming functionality: available for all of Duke's bus stops?